Neradon/Dasui/README.md

 (Obvious visual change for online/offline)
 ![Friendlist](https://i.imgur.com/pzItS0v.jpg)

 Local world favourites using the already implemented favourite button on the world details page to quickly find a world you wanna revisit.
-(Only in until the official world favouriting is in the game!
-Not working rn)
+(Only in until the official world favouriting is in the game!)
 ![World Favourites](https://i.imgur.com/Nm4kFhq.jpg)